21+ Best Android Apps For Bloggers

 Bloggers always write and to do so; we need a useful application that can ease the stress and risk of writing directly on your blog.
 I use writer plus to write and draft my posts before putting them up on my blog.
 Although writer plus is lightweight, it is packed with cool features.

 Social Media Apps

-If there is any app bloggers don’t fail to have on their phones, it’s social media apps like Facebook, twitter, Instagram and pinterest.
+If there are any apps bloggers don’t fail to have on their phones, it’s social media apps like Facebook, Twitter, Instagram and Pinterest.

 Other Apps For Bloggers

 There are tons of android applications perfect for bloggers, and the list above is highly recommended for you.
 Below are a few other Android apps you may find useful.

 If you often promote products on your blog, you will agree with me that most URLs look awful.
 You can use link shorteners to make long and spam looking URLs clean and short.
 The application shortens your URLs using different shortening channels.
 I love this application because all you need to do is copy, paste and click on shorten!

 Adverts is the official Facebook ads app.
 If you create and run Facebook ads, I bet you’d need this application for easy access.